(for diving into the routes you can click ‘continue reading’ or scroll down)

-I first published these routes three years ago.
+I first published these routes a few years ago.
 Yes, Amsterdive started back in 2013 but somehow it took a cinderella nap until 2016, when I decided to just go for it.
 ‘Gewoon doen’ was the actual kick-start of this blog.
 In 2013, I was living in Amsterdam for one and a half-year and thrilled about touring my beloved ones around the city.
 Moving to Amsterdam meant starting to have people over very frequently.
 Think of family, friends, high school former colleagues, couchsurfers, you name it.

 Route 1 (walking route)

 Places i’d stop by for a drink: Cafe Belgique (beer cafe near the Dam Square), Whisky Bar (the name is self-explanatory, Leidseplein) and Cafe Alto (jazz bar, Leidseplein), Gollem (beer cafe, Overtoom)

 Places I’d stop by for a bite: Maoz Vegetarian (Leidsestraat), De Balie (cinema with bar and restaurant near Leidseplein), De Blauwe Hollander (traditional dutch food at Leidsekruisstraat), Ethiopian restaurant Abyssinia (Overtoom).